-This study will include patients with at least two consecutive filled prescriptions of Strattera from January 2008 through December 2014.
+This study will include patients with at least two consecutive filled prescriptions of Strattera from January 2012 through December 2016.
 This is the prevalent user cohort, which is described in detail in Section 9.7.

-Patient discontinuation and adherence for incident users within the most recent 24 month period (1 July 2013 - 30 June 2015) will be estimated for each country.
+Patient discontinuation and adherence for incident users of atomoxetine capsules within the most recent 24 month period (01 July 2015 - 30 June 2017) will be estimated for each country.
+Discontinuation and adherence for incident users of atomoxetine oral solution within the most recent 18 month period (01 January 2016 - 30 June 2017) will be estimated in Germany and Sweden.
 In order to estimate these measures, a cohort of patients will be identified using a 3 or 6 month window and all patients selected will be time-aligned from the date of inclusion into the cohort.
 Each patient included in the cohort will be considered persistent until it is estimated that the last days' supply of their last script has been exhausted.
 The allowable time for utilisation of medication for each script will include a grace period (allowable gap), in order to reduce the probability of misclassification of someone whose 30 day script lasts longer than 30 days.
 An allowable gap, or grace period of 90 days, due to drug holidays in this therapeutic area will be incorporated.
-The number of treatment episodes over the 24 month period will be described, as well as the percent reinitiating therapy, mean gap in between episodes, and the duration of use in the episodes (more detail in Section 9.7).
+The number of treatment episodes over the 24 (18 for oral solution) month period will be described, as well as the percent reinitiating therapy, mean gap in between episodes, and the duration of use in the episodes (more detail in Section 9.7).

-Variable Definition Exposure Atomoxetine use \geq 2 consecutive atomoxetine (Strattera) prescription dispatches, with a 90 day allowable gap between.
+Variable Definition Exposure Atomoxetine use $\geq$ 2 consecutive atomoxetine (Strattera) prescription dispatches, with a 90 day allowable gap between.
 Outcomes Treatment duration the number of days between the date of the first and the last recorded prescription Duration of exposure percentage of patients remaining on therapy over time in monthly intervals Drug dose package size multiplied by package dose Please note, that in the database, package size can be a proportion of the package size.
-Thus, this proportion will also be used in the calculations Total treatment dose sum of the drug doses for all purchases (apart from the last purchase) Mean daily dose total treatment dose/treatment duration Length of therapy Sum of days supplied in treatment episodes, not allowing for treatment gaps.
-Other characteristics Comorbid diagnoses ICD-10 diagnoses, at the four-digit level, which have been recorded in the database during follow-up Concomitant medications NDC codes for medications reported during treatment period
+Thus, this proportion will also be used in the calculations Total treatment dose sum of the drug doses for all purchases (apart from the last purchase) Mean daily dose total treatment dose/treatment duration Length of therapy sum of days supplied in treatment episodes, not allowing for treatment gaps.
+Other characteristics Comorbid diagnoses ICD-10 diagnoses, at the four-digit level, which have been recorded in the database during follow-up Concomitant medications Anatomical Therapeutic Chemical (ATC) or British National Formulary (BNF) codes for medications reported during treatment period